JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

            #Getting taxonomy for each MAG
            CAT add_names -i  out.BAT.bin2classification.txt -o GT_tax.txt -t ../CAT_taxonomy.2021-07-24/ --only_official

-- Step 3.2 Quality Assessment of MAGs using BUSCO
+- 7.2 Quality Assessment of MAGs using BUSCO

            busco --in /folder_containing_bins/ --mode genome --cpu 16 --out busco_output_folder

- ***NOTE: AT THIS STAGE BUSCO DETECTED A HIGH QUALITY CHLOROPHYTA GENOME IN ALL 4 SAMPLES OF CHEMOCLINE***
+ ***Important: At this stage you can detect if there are eukaryotic MAGs in your samples***

  #### 4. Extracting raw reads of Chlorophyta MAGs and re-assembling